-- 1. The proof that a church is truly elected by God is that... - a.
-The members act like the beloved people of God. - b.
-The members treat each other as beloved brothers. - 2.
-A people can show that election is only a false profession... - a.
-By acting like they are not the beloved of God-living in sin and shame, dirt and pollution, worldliness and greed. - b.
-By treating one another as anything but beloved brothers: being critical and divisive, prideful and arrogant, angry, and hurtful, envious, and prejudiced, superior and super-spiritual.
+However, people can show that election as being only a false profession when...

+- a. they act like they are not the beloved of God-living in sin and shame, dirt and pollution, worldliness and greed. - b. they treat one another as anything but beloved brothers: being critical and divisive, prideful and arrogant, angry, and hurtful, envious, and prejudiced, superior and super-spiritual.

-V5 The gospel is brought to the elect who are effectually called and saved in power, but the power actually effects the heart of the hearer in such a way that the elect are effectually called, convicted, and are saved through the miracle of regeneration.
+1ST-1:5 For our gospel came not unto you in word only, but also in power, and in the Holy Ghost, and in much assurance; as ye know what manner of men we were among you for your sake.
+The gospel is brought to the elect who are effectually called and saved in power, but the power actually effects the heart of the hearer in such a way that the elect are effectually called, convicted, and are saved through the miracle of regeneration.
 In other words, the gospel is more than just mere words to the elect.
-The word "gospel" (Gr evangelion) means "good news."
+The word "gospel" (Gr evangelion) means "Good News."

-"In word only" refers to the effect of the gospel.
-It was not mere human words.
+The phrase, "In word only" refers to not in regular speech of mere human words.
 The words contained a mysterious power, the power of the Holy Spirit to change lives.
 The model church had ministers who preached the gospel as it should be preached.
-When Paul went to Thessalonica, he went for one purpose and for one purpose only; to preach the gospel and to minister to the needs of people.